iden3/did-iden3/did-iden3-method.md

     6.1.6 Set `true` in `published` if the user’s state was been published to the smart contract.<br/>
     6.1.7 Create an array `authentication` and put the struct from step 6.1 in this array.<br/>
     6.1.8 Put the array `authentication` to `didDocument`.
 Also, add `@context: ["https://www.w3.org/ns/did/v1", "https://schema.iden3.io/core/jsonld/auth.jsonld"]` to this `didDocument`.<br/>, add object to this array
-6.2  Add optional `EcdsaSecp256k1RecoveryMethod2020` for ethereum controlled identities.
+6.2  Add optional `EcdsaSecp256k1RecoveryMethod2020` for ethereum controlled identities.<br/>
     6.2.1 Check if identity is ethereum based.
-Read more [here](https://docs.iden3.io/getting-started/identity/identity-types/#ethereum-controlled-identity)
+Read more [here](https://docs.iden3.io/getting-started/identity/identity-types/#ethereum-controlled-identity)   <br/>
-    6.2.2 If it is an ethereum controlled identity add `EcdsaSecp256k1RecoveryMethod2020` following the corresponding specification
+    6.2.2 If it is an ethereum controlled identity add `EcdsaSecp256k1RecoveryMethod2020` following the corresponding specification <br/>

 6.9 Build representation:<br/>

 ```json